datalad/datalad/paper.md

 <!-- MIH thinks: #1 nesting, #2 reproducible execution, #3 additional software adaptors for concrete services relevant for science -->

 **Easy to use modularization.**
-Research workflows impose additional demands for an efficient research data management platform besides "version control" and "data transport".
+Research workflows impose additional demands for an efficient research data management platform besides version control and data transport.
 Many research datasets contain millions of files, but a large number of files precludes placing datasets in their entirety into a single Git repository even if individual files are tiny in their size.
 Partitioning such datasets into smaller subdatasets (e.g., one subdataset per each subject in the dataset comprising thousands of participants), and linking them seamlessly allows for scalable management.
 Research datasets and projects can also be heterogeneous, comprising different data sources or evolving data across different processing stages.